Course: Diploma in Sports and Exercise Psychology

 The founder of Yoga for Golf Ireland® and Sports Yoga Ireland™, Anne Marie is Ireland’s leading expert in yoga for golfers® and yoga for sporting performance.
 Anne Marie works closely with the Dublin GAA Senior Football Team and is privileged to be an integral part of their training programme since 2013.
 She enjoys successful working relationships with many of Ireland’s top PGA Touring Professionals and coaches across many disciplines and sports.
 She is the yoga performance coach and sport psychologist for the Paddy Harrington Golf Scholarship at Maynooth University.

-A pass grade on the assignment will be required for awarding of the Diploma in Coding.
+A pass grade on the assignment will be required for awarding of the Diploma.
 A fail grade will result in a Certificate of Attendance for the course but without the Diploma being awarded.
 Students must attend at least 10 of the 12 evenings to graduate with either the Diploma or Certificate of Attendance unless a serious and verifiable reason for further absence is provided.
 Similarly, the Project must be handed in on the due date unless a sound reason for lateness is provided.
 In such instances, an extension may be awarded at the discretion of the lecturer.

 Why City Colleges?